Macau is a beautiful city just a short 1-hour boat ride from Hong Kong.

 2/ A-Ma Temple (Ma Kok Miu)

-Visit the 6 main parts of the temple that make up classical Chinese architectural structures, which all have stone lions acting as guards.
+Visit the 6 main parts of the temple that make up classical Chinese architectural structures.

-Along the cliff wall, you will see numerous inscriptions and poems that will give you a peek into the rich Chinese culture.
+Along the cliff wall, you will see numerous inscriptions and poems as examples of the rich Chinese culture.

 3/ Senado Square

-This is a pedestrian-only zone that hosts a variety of events and celebrations, such as Chinese New Year festivities when you can see a lion and dragon dance, and fireworks displays.
+This is a pedestrian-only zone that hosts a variety of events and celebrations.

 4/ Kun Iam Temple

-Kun Iam Temple is one of Macau’s 3 ancient temples, with the present structures dating back to 1627.
+Kun Iam Temple is one of Macau’s 3 ancient temples.

 This embroidered silk-dressed statue wears a crown which is changed on a yearly basis.